BwiredStudios/CEREBRO/README.md

 ## What we are trying to solve:

-Here are some the main problems that this document aims to solve when designing a website:
+Here are some of the main problems that this document aims to solve when designing a website:

 - Lack of Clarity in Project Requirements
 - Inadequate Communication